aerospike-community/tinkerbench/tools/tinkerbench2/README2.md

         -   25% depth under 1 – 25% of the time the queue depth was under 1.
         -   50% depth under 3 – 50% of the time the queue depth was under 3.
 This includes the 25% depth.
 -   Error Details
-    If errors occurred during query execution, this reporting will be presented.
-It will show a summary description of the error plus different levels of the number of occurrences.
+    If any error occurred during query execution, an “Error summary” report will be presented.
+It will show a summary description and the number of occurrences of this error.
 It is not meant for detail debugging.
-That can only be provided by enabled logging where the complete exception information with backtraces is provided.
-See the [Logging](#logging) section for details.
+That can only be provided by enabled logging, see the [Logging](#logging) section for details.
     ![A screenshot of a computer program AI-generated content may be incorrect.](media/ConsoleSummaryErrorDetail.png)
 -   Latency Percentile
     This will provide the latency information using the actual query latency value without any overhead of the worker or scheduler.
 The latency is captured at the nanosecond but presented in milliseconds.
 TinkerBench2 uses the [HdrHistogram](https://github.com/HdrHistogram/HdrHistogram) package for all the recording and analyzing of this data.
 There are two forms of the latency report.